 Antibiotics Used to Treat Acne Cause Antibiotic Resistance

 Recent research indicates that some of the antibiotics that are most frequently prescribed for acne, such as erythromycin and clindamycin, are already creating a high incidence of antibiotic resistance.
 Studies performed in Europe and Hong Kong have found antibiotic-resistant bacteria in approximately half or more of acne patients.5-7

 For example, as far back as 2002, a study in The British Journal of Dermatology studied 4274 acne patients and found that an average of 51% of patients have harbored colonies of resistant bacteria.5

 A 2010 study in the Journal of the German Society of Dermatology found that more than half of acne patients in Europe treated with antibiotics harbored bacteria that were resistant to at least one antibiotic.
 In addition, this study also found that resistant bacteria could be transmitted between the patient and close contacts, and even between patients and dermatologists.
 The authors noted, "In Europe, more than half of acne patients harbor erythromycin- or clindamycin-resistant and 20% tetracycline-resistant strains.
 These strains may be transmitted to close contacts (41 - 86 %) and even physicians (25/39 acne specialists compared to 0/27 physicians without contact to acne patients)."6

-A more recent 2013 study in the Journal of the European Academy of Dermatology and Venereology collected P. acnes (bacteria associated with acne) samples from acne patients in Hong Kong.
-This study also found that more than half of the P. acnes samples were resistant to at least one antibiotic.
+A more recent 2013 study in the Journal of the European Academy of Dermatology and Venereology collected C. acnes (bacteria associated with acne) samples from acne patients in Hong Kong.
+This study also found that more than half of the C. acnes samples were resistant to at least one antibiotic.
 Because of this finding, the authors cautioned, "Dermatologists should be more vigilant in prescribing antibiotics for acne patients."7

 According to a 2007 article in the Journal of the American Academy of Dermatology, "Resistance has been seen with all antibiotics, but is most common with erythromycin."3